Harajuku, Tokyo – 38 Things To Do + Photos 2025

 Try this – Harajuku kawaii fashion and pop-culture tour >

-22. Harajuku 3D Billboard – Town Musicians of Bremen
+22. Harajuku 3D Billboard

 The phenomenon of 3D billboards in Japan cannot be understated.
 Huge crowds gather to watch as these anamorphic 3D billboard ads and screens spring to life with cartoon characters and imaginative, immersive features.

-As well as 3D billboards in Shinjuku and Shibuya, Harajuku has its own (and rather musical) 3D billboard.
+As well as 3D billboards in Shinjuku and Shibuya, Harajuku has its own 3D billboard, albeit on a smaller scale and near the famous Takeshita Street.

 The immersive screen depicts a motley crue of cute pets (a chicken, cat, dog and donkey) whose intention in life is to have fun and entertain (plus also promote the Japanese clothing company Beams).